MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

 To manage containers and images, you need to install the following tools: Docker, Cloud Foundry CLI, and IBM Containers (cf ic) Plug-in.

 ### Docker
-Go to the [Docker Documentation](https://docs.docker.com/) on the left menu, select **Install > Docker Engine**, select your OS type, and follow the instructions to install the Docker Toolbox.
+Go to the [Docker Documentation](https://docs.docker.com/) on the left menu, select **Install → Docker Engine**, select your OS type, and follow the instructions to install the Docker Toolbox.

-**Note:** IBM does not support Docker's Kitematic software.
+**Note:** IBM does not support Docker's Kitematic.

-In OS X, two options are available to run Docker commands:
+In macOS, two options are available to run Docker commands:

-* From the OS X Terminal: No further setup is needed.
-You must work only from it.
+* From the macOS Terminal.app: No further setup is needed.
+You can work only from it.
 * From the Docker Quickstart Terminal: proceed as follows.

 * Run the command: